-Most interesting wonders of Bahrain
+Most interesting landmarks of Bahrain

 Below are listed the most amazing natural and man made landmarks of Bahrain.